zubinchopra/portaldocs/portal-sdk/generated/portalfx-performance.md

 But there could be even more benefits if we could somehow cache on the client (avoid the network call altogether).

 So we have added support for caching extension home pages in the browser itself.

+The performance of an extension can be improved  by changing  how the extension uses caches.

 This can allow your extension to load with *ZERO* network calls from the browser (for a returning user).
 We believe that this should give us further performance and reliability improvements (fewer network calls => fewer network related errors).